ashley-hawkins/touchscreen-dragging/README.md

-# touch dragging system
+# Touch dragging system

+### Usage
+- Add all scripts in Assets/Scripts/DragInput to your project
+- Attach TouchDragManager as a component to a single GameObject in the scene.
+Configure the options as you want them.
+- Attach Draggable as a component to any object that should be draggable (requires that it has a RigidBody2D)

-usage: add Assets/Scripts/TouchDrag.cs to your project, attach it as a component to a GameObject in the scene, and any object with a RigidBody2D that is tagged as "draggable" can be dragged by the user.
+After following these steps, any object with the Draggable component can be dragged by the user.